|3rd Foot Guards (Or Scotch Guards)|

 The Scottish or third regiment of Foot Guards was on the December 1698 list of troops in English pay15.
 In March 1699 it was however not on the list of troops to be maintained by England and so the conclusion has to be that it had by then reverted to the Scottish establishment.

-The Scottish regiment of Foot Guards in the War of the Spanish Succession
+3 In the War of the Spanish Succession

 The Scottish government probably did not want the Scotch Guards to leave Scotland during the War of the Spanish Succession.